b3-exmo/b3-exmo.github.io/docs/My own experience.md

 ## Temple Prep
 It comes to a head when I’m preparing to serve a mission.
 Taking part in the Temple Prep class was a big red flag.
 For around six weeks during the third hour, and each lesson was “well, it’s very symbolic, and is very sacred.”
 Each week the instructor would say, in so many words, that this is very sacred and we can’t talk about it outside the temple.
 One needs to be in tune with the spirit to receive this information properly.

 I’d come “prepared” by meditating, pondering, and praying.
 Same message every week.
 It's [[Too Sacred to Share|too sacred to talk about]] here.
-My skepticism grew each successive week— why am I going to this class if it's just a nothing-burger?
+My skepticism grew each successive week—why am I going to this class if it's just a nothing-burger?

 The night before going to the temple for my own endowment ceremony, my dad tried to soften the upcoming blow by describing the ceremony: *Anti-Mormons will say that the ceremony consisting of a lot of passwords and secret handshakes.
 In reality… it consists of a lot of passwords and secret handshakes.
 But it’s not weird, there are attendants who will help you through them!* I guess that’s the part that my temple prep class kept skirting around.